Chatter and rumors about ICE went on for days at school of Texas girl who died by suicide

 Gainesville, Texas (CNN) — In late January, students at Jocelynn Rojo Carranza’s school spread rumors and speculation that immigration authorities would deport families of students at the largely Hispanic school, according to a parent and another student.

+The 11-year-old died by suicide on February 8 – five days after her mother found her unresponsive at their home in Gainesville, Texas, according to an online obituary.
+Her mother says Jocelynn was bullied by other students who claimed her family was in the US illegally.

+A day after Jocelynn’s funeral, investigators have not released information on how alleged bullying may have been connected to the death of the middle school student.

-Jessi Noble said her 11-year-old daughter, who is White and who went to school with Carranza, started coming home from school crying three weeks ago, expressing fear for her Hispanic friends due to chatter and taunting that she heard on campus.
+The mother of one of Jocelynn’s schoolmates, Jessi Noble, said her 11-year-old daughter, who is White, started coming home from school crying three weeks ago, expressing fear for her Hispanic friends due to chatter and taunting that she heard on campus.

 “People had been telling her friends that were Hispanic that they were getting deported, that ICE was coming for them,” Noble said.
 “And she was just terrified.”